airpair/aws-lambda-stream-processing/post.md

 a replacement for resque or another background job processor with a managed solution.

-This post is a tour of the powerful ways you can use (or misuse) Lambda to react to events.
-First, we'll tour a sample application I built that generates a static site from markdown files in S3 to learn the ropes, then we'll examine more effective ways to use Lambda.
+This post is a tour of the powerful ways you can use Lambda to react to events.
+First, we'll tour a sample application I built that generates a static site from markdown files in S3, then we'll examine more effective ways to use Lambda.

 ## Caveat Emptors

-Before we get started, let's agree on a couple of things.
+Before we get started, let's get a few things out of the way.
 Lambda as a service name is a bit annoying because it stomps over several other useful contexts for the word, but we'll suspend those for the moment.

 Lambda also has several limitations at the time of this writing.